gvlaan/dncs-lab/README.md

 #### Switch

-Switch is a VM based on Trusty64.
 Here the code used in the Vagrantfile to create the VM with three different interfaces.
+Then it will execute the provisioning script "switch.sh"
   ```ruby
     config.vm.define "switch" do |switch|
       switch.vm.box = "minimal/trusty64"